top of page

 Graham

 Having worked at North Aston Dairy for over ten years, Graham is the primary office contact for our dairy customers.
 He also keeps track of the complicated business of making sure we have enough milk for the customers and enough customers for the milk!
-He enjoys the variety of his work - from milking and monitoring the wellbeing of the cows to helping write the monthly newsletter and developing ice cream recipes.
+He enjoys the variety of his work - from milking and monitoring the wellbeing of the cows to helping write the monthly dairy newsletter and developing ice cream recipes.

 will.jpg